divyanshu01/Complex-Python3/README.md

 >This function conjugates the complex number which is represented by the calling `Complex` object.

 * `divideComplex(Complex)`
 >This function returns a new `Complex` object representing the divided result of the calling `Complex` object and the one passed as an argument.
+The values are rounded off.

 * `modulusComplex()`
 >The function returns the modulus value of the complex number represented by the calling `Complex` object.
+It returns is rounded to upto 2 digits.

 * `inverseComplex()`
 >This function returns the rationalized result of the inverse of the complex number which is represented by the calling `Complex` object.
 No new object is returned, the calling object is modified.